End-to-end deep meta modelling to calibrate and optimize energy consumption and comfort: Meta modelling

 \subsection{Notations}

-Let $(Y_k)_{k\geqslant 0}$ be the state of the building i.e. the inside temperatures and the consumptions of the building management system.
-The index $k$ denotes time where, in the setting of this paper, data are collected every hour.
-The aim of the metamodel introduced in this paper is to provide a numerically efficient solution to predict $(Y_k)_{k\geqslant 0}$ from several sets of input variables.
+Let $(Y_k)_{k\geq 0}$ be a multivariate variable describing the state of the building at each hour, denoted by the index $k$.
+Based on the modeling of an equivalent building by energy managers, this variable contains $8$ time series, such as inside temperatures, heating, cooling and ventilation consumptions, see Table~\ref{tab:Yk} for a detailed list.
+The aim of the metamodel introduced in this paper is to provide a numerically efficient solution to predict $(Y_k)_{k\geq 0}$ from several sets of input variables.

-The parameter $\theta_{\mathrm{build}}$ represents all unknown parameters regarding the geometrical description of the buildings (windows area ratio, etc.), as well as parameters related to heat transfer (heat capacity, infiltration rate, etc.).
-Input time series are divided in three variables $(W_k,O_k,I_k)_{k\geqslant 0}$.
-The input $W_k$ contains weather data at time $k$, such as outdoor temperature, relative humidity or irradiance values; $O_k$ is a single value time series representing whether the building is occupied at time step $k$; $I_k$ stores all information relative to the building usage: activation hours of the AC and ventilation systems, comfort and reduced temperatures (thermal objectives when the building is occupied or empty).
-In this section, we describe how a simulator may be used to train the metamodel which aims at mimicking its outputs for various choices of $\theta_{\mathrm{build}}$, $(I_k)_{k\geqslant 0}$, $(O_k)_{k\geqslant 0}$ and of meteorological data $(W_k)_{k\geqslant 0}$.
-The appendix displays a complete list of the variables contained in $\theta_{\mathrm{build}}$, $(I_k)_{k\geqslant 0}$, $(O_k)_{k\geqslant 0}$ and in $(W_k)_{k\geqslant 0}$ for the numerical experiments of this paper.
+Input time series are divided in two variables: $(\varphi_k, \psi_k)_{k\geq 0}$.
+The input $\varphi_k$ contains weather data at time $k$, such as outdoor temperature, relative humidity or irradiance values, see Table~\ref{tab:phi}; $\psi_k$ stores the information relative to the building usage: activation hours of the AC and ventilation systems, comfort and reduced temperatures (thermal objectives when the building is occupied or empty), see Table~\ref{tab:psi}.
+The parameter $\lambda$ represents all unknown parameters regarding the geometrical description of the buildings (windows area ratio, etc.), as well as parameters related to heat transfer (heat capacity, infiltration rate, etc.), and occupation schedules, see Table~\ref{tab:lambda}.
+We assume in this study that this parameter set does not evolve with time.

+In this section, we describe how a simulator may be used to train the metamodel which aims at mimicking its outputs for various choices of $\lambda$, $(\psi_k)_{k\geq 0}$, and of meteorological data $(\varphi_k)_{k\geq 0}$.